Pawan Hans: History

 On 15 Feb 2008, PHL and Indian Air Force signed Memorandum of Understanding.
-The MOU enabled IAF helicopter pilots which were nearing the retirement age to be inducted into PHL.

-In 2008, PHI gave Dauphin N-3 helicopters to state anti-naxal operation cell as to counter Maoist insurgency in Vidarbha District.
+The MOU enabled IAF helicopter pilots which were nearing retirement age to be inducted into PHL.
+In 2008, PHL gave Dauphin N-3 helicopters to state anti-naxal operation cell as to counter Maoist insurgency in Vidarbha District.
 In 2010, ONGC has upped its stake to 49%, a move that will saw the equity base of PHL being enhanced to ₹245 crores from the existing ₹113 crores.